fkundih21/TODOApp/README.md

 Simple ToDo app
-- Tested and devloped for an android device mainly
+- Tested and developed for an android device mainly

 To launch
 - Launch emulator or connect device